mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty Linux/readme.md

 Linux is a very stable operating system.
 It is not prone to crashes and errors that can occur in Windows.

-It is also very secure, so you do not have to worry about viruses and other malware.
+It is also very secure, so you don't have to worry about viruses and other malware.

 Linux is not only used on personal computers; it is also used on servers.